erikvalkering/pigro/README.md

 ```
 > Ignore the fact that there is still an implicit ordering dependency between the calls to `use_***_resource()` and `ensure_initialized()`, which is just bad design but which is not the point of this example.

-The resulting code is much cleaner: there is less boilerplate, and more importantly, the `is_initialized` flag is now maintained inside of the `ensure_initialized()` function.
-The latter would become even more beneficial if you would have several functions that need to be called at most once, in which case you'd need multiple of those flags, which could very easily lead to maintainability problems.
+The resulting code is much cleaner: there is less boilerplate, but more importantly, the `is_initialized` flag is now maintained inside of the `ensure_initialized()` function.

 In order to better understand what is going on behind the scenes, the following is a **heavily simplified** version of the `pigro::lazy()` function:
 ```c++